jepegit/cellpy/docs/Tutorials/basic_interaction.rst

     # list consisting of file names with full path
     raw_files = [os.path.join(raw_data_dir, f) for f in raw_file]

-    # creating the cellpydata object and sets the cycle mode:
+    # creating the CellpyData object and sets the cycle mode:
-    cell_data = cellreader.cellpydata()
+    cell_data = cellreader.CellpyData()
     cell_data.set_cycle_mode(cycle_mode)

 Now we will read the files, merge them, and create a summary: